 The CCI has also addressed compliance in specific orders.
 These, together with legal provisions specific to Phase II orders, are outlined below.

 In a number of the earlier cases involving non-compete clauses, the parties were directed to give effect to the modification.

 In other cases, the CCI has adopted a varied response: in Dish TV/Videocon and later in Jio, the parties were directed to file a compliance report annually for five years.
 In Mumbai International Airport, the parties were directed to give effect to the commitments.
 The CCI stated that the order would stand revoked in case of failure to comply.
 The same statement was made in Nippon Yusen Kabushiki and Northern TK Venture.
 More recently, in TRIL Urban Transport, the CCI directed the parties to submit a compliance report, along with an affidavit, within 60 days of receiving the order.
 In addition, the modification was to be prominently displayed on the websites of the acquirer and the target, with a link to the CCI order.

 In Abbot Laboratories, approval was expressly given subject to the parties carrying out the modification.
 The parties were directed to inform the CCI as soon as the modification was carried out and the combination consummated.
 If there was any change in the modification, or it was not carried out, the parties were to inform the CCI so that it might reconsider its approval order.

-The clearest statement was made in China National Agrochemical Corporation, where the CCI approved the proposed combination subject to compliance with the divestiture commitments and undertaking given in the remedy proposal, and gave a detailed direction.
-In case of failure to comply, the proposed combination would be deemed to have caused an AAEC in India.
+The clearest statement was made in China National Agrochemical Corporation, where the CCI approved the proposed combination subject to compliance with the divestiture commitments and undertaking given in the remedy proposal and gave a detailed direction.
+In the case of failure to comply, the proposed combination would be deemed to have caused an AAEC in India.